Overview: The Ministry’s process for managing booking requests and travel arrangements, and what to expect at the court or in the hearing room.

 Case managers from IPT will continue to use the list of interpreters supplied to the Ministry by the Refugee Status Branch of Immigration New Zealand, to identify an interpreter.
 This list is private and is not published by the Ministry.

 A case manager from IPT will contact the interpreter to check their availability.
 The case manager will also undertake a conflict of interest check with the interpreter.

-CPU will email a booking confirmation to the interpreter.
+The CR will email a booking confirmation to the interpreter.
 This will include a copy of the Guidelines and Code of Ethics specific to the IPT.

 The confirmation letter you receive may say ‘Name Suppressed’.

 This means there is a suppression order restricting the publication of certain details, which may be either as a result of a statutory prohibition or judicial order restricting publication.
 The suppression order can apply to the defendant or another party in the case, such as the victim.